Skip site navigation (1)Skip section navigation (2)

 Generate a certificate from scratch, not using an input certificate

 or certificate request.
-So the -in option must not be used in this
+So this excludes the -in and -req options.

-case.
-Instead, the -subj option needs to be given.
+Instead, the -set_subject option needs to be given.
 The public key

 to include can be given with the -force_pubkey option and defaults